Born in St. Paul, Minnesota

 Transmitter: a gallery located in Bushwick area of Brooklyn, at 1329 Willoughby St, Brooklyn, NY

-Transmitter is a collaborative curatorial initiative, focusing on programming that is multidsciplinary, international and experimental.
+Transmitter is a collaborative curatorial initiative, focusing on programming that is multidisciplinary, international and experimental.
 Founded by Rob de Oude, Carl Gunhouse, Sara Jones, Rod Malin, Tom Marquet and Mel Prest in 2014.
 Jen Hitchings joined the gallery in 2015.
-Kate Greenberg joined the gallery in 2017.
+Kate Greenberg joined the gallery in 2017 and Kirk Stoller joined the gallery in 2018.
 We program nine to ten shows annually and have participated in SELECT, New York, NY; Artist-Run-Art-Fair (formerly the Alternative Art Fair), Baltimore, MD; Satellite, Miami, FL; Exchange Rates/ Sluice, Brooklyn, NY.

 ECHO SPECTRUM: a show with nine artists employing various media who share a common dialect from within the potentials of abstraction, co-curated with Kirk Stoller.
 Catalogue.